heikotopol/heikotopol.github.io/_pages/portfolio.md

 ## 1.1 Mechanoregulated remodeling of collagen fibers

-A part of my biomechanics research focuses on the mechanical properties of collagenous soft tissue.
-Experiments have shown that strain may stabilize collagen fibers to enzyamtic degradation (see [Topol et al. (2021d)](https://doi.org/10.1115/1.4052752)).
-This effect has been modeled in my articles.

-### 1.1.1 Strain-stabilization of collagen to enzymatic degradation

-My research dealt with the mathematical modeling of biological tissues.
+My research deals with the mathematical modeling of biological tissues.
 Biological soft tissues are complex structures, which are composed of  multiple components with different functions and properties.
 In the framework of my research I considered tissue models that consist of a mixture of a _ground substance material_ and embedded _collagenous fibers_.

+### 1.1.1 Strain-stabilization of collagen to enzymatic degradation

+In the framework of my research I considered tissue models that consist of a mixture of a _ground substance material_ and embedded _collagenous fibers_.
-Motivated by experiments on the strain stabilization of collagen to enzymatic degradation, my work focused on  fiber models that are applicable to collagenous tissues which undergo _continuous mechano-sensitive remodeling processes_.
+Motivated by experiments that have observed the strain stabilization of collagen to enzymatic degradation  (see the review article by [Topol et al. (2021d)](https://doi.org/10.1115/1.4052752)), my work focused on  fiber models that are applicable to collagenous tissues which undergo _continuous mechano-sensitive remodeling processes_.
 This effect has been modeled in my articles.
 [Topol et al. (2014)](https://doi.org/10.1093/imamat/hxu027) illustrate the complaxity in fiber density development for relatively simple deformation scenarios.